Stability for Line Bundles and Deformed Hermitian-Yang-Mills Equation on Some Elliptic Surfaces: Introduction

-In the course of the proof we note that under the assumptions of Theorem \ref{thm:main-1}, there exist line bundles $L$ such that the region where $L$ is twisted ample does not cover the region $\omega\alpha>0$ in the first quadrant of the $D$, $V$ plane.
-Hence in the case considered in Theorem \ref{thm:main-1}, we find pairs $(L, \omega)$ such that $L$ is $\sigma_{\omega, 0}$ stable, but $L$ is not twisted ample with respect to $\omega$. \paragraph[Acknowledgements] JL was partially supported by NSF grant DMS-2100906.
-TCC was partially supported by NSF CAREER grant DMS-1944952.
-Part of this work was done when YS was a postdoc at CMSA, Harvard, she would like to thank CMSA for the excellent working environment.
+In the course of the proof we note that under the assumptions of Theorem \ref{thm:main-1}, there exist line bundles $L$ such that the region where $L$ is twisted ample does not cover the region $\omega c_1(L)>0$ in the first quadrant of the $D$, $V$ plane.
+Hence in the case considered in Theorem \ref{thm:main-1}, we find pairs $(L, \omega)$ such that $L$ is $\sigma_{\omega, 0}$ stable, but $L$ is not twisted ample with respect to $\omega$.

+As pointed out above, most of the results for $D<0$ actually works for any Weierstra{\ss} elliptic surface (See Section 7 for details).
+If we restrict $X$ to a Weierstrass elliptic K3 surface, we obtain the same result for a wider class of line bundles, which is our second main result: \begin{thm} Let $X$ be a Weierstra{\ss} elliptic K3 surface, and $\omega$ be an ample class on $X$.
+Let $L$ be a line bundle on $X$ such that $fc_1(L)=1$, $-\Theta c_1(L)+\ch_2(L)=1$ and $\Theta c_1(L)>-1$.
+Then $L$ is $\sigma_{\omega, 0}$-stable for all $\omega\in\langle\Theta, f\rangle$. \end{thm}